 Notre Dame ACE Academies

 The Notre Dame ACE Academies establishes an in-depth partnership between ACE and at-risk urban schools, based on an innovative model of structure and support.
-Each of the schools — three in the Diocese of Tucson, Arizona and two in the Diocese of St. Petersburg, Florida — implements structural features that facilitate school improvement and share a common Catholic ethos.
-Teachers and principals at the schools receive support from Notre Dame faculty and staff while participating in ongoing professional and personal formation, and together they strive to offer a Catholic education of the highest quality to as many children as possible.
+Each of the schools — four in the Diocese of Orlando, two in the Diocese of Tucson, Arizona, and two in the Diocese of St. Petersburg, Florida — implements structural features that facilitate school improvement and share a common Catholic ethos.
+Teachers and principals at the schools receive support from the Notre Dame team while participating in ongoing professional and personal formation, and together they strive to offer a Catholic education of the highest quality to as many children as possible.

 Outreach & Engagement

 Based on the findings of the Final Report of the Notre Dame Task Force on the Participation of Latino Children and Families in Catholic Schools, ACE launched the Catholic School Advantage campaign, a national movement aimed at dramatically expanding access to Catholic schools for Latino and other at-risk, under-served children over the next decade, providing a faith-filled educational pathway to fuller participation in America's civic life for a greater segment of the country's population.
 Seven dioceses have partnered with the Alliance for Catholic Education to pursue innovative interventions in their schools and parishes.